edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0012-DeviceService-Filters.md

 If one were to explore the filtering functions in the app functions SDK [filter.go](https://github.com/edgexfoundry/app-functions-sdk-go/blob/master/pkg/transforms/filter.go) (both `FilterByDeviceName` and `FilterByValueDescriptor`), the filters operate on the `Event` model object and return the same objects (`Event` or nil).
 Ideally, since both app services and device services generally share the same interface model (from `go-mod-core-contracts`), it would be the desire to share the same filter functions functions between SDKs and associated services.

-Decisions on how to do this in Go - whether by shared module for example - is left as an implementation detail.
+Decisions on how to do this in Go - whether by shared module for example - is left as a future release design and implementation task - and as the need for common filter functions across device services and application services are identified in use cases.
 C needs are likely to be handled in the SDK directly.

 #### Additional Design Considerations